Skip to main content

 • SMO 1: Quality Assurance

-Under the Danish Act on Approved Auditors and Audit Firms (the Audit Act) Consolidated Act No. 1287 of November 20, 2018, the Danish Business Authority (DBA) is responsible for conducting quality assurance (QA) reviews.
+Under the Danish Act on Approved Auditors and Audit Firms, the Danish Business Authority (DBA) is responsible for conducting quality assurance (QA) reviews in the jurisdiction.

-To serve the public interest, the FSR’s internal regulations require members to self-report on their website and in their annual financial statements if findings of non-compliance resulted in a referral to the Auditor’s Tribunal.
+To protect the public interest, FSR’s internal regulations require members to disclose on its website and in annual financial statements where findings of non-compliance have resulted in referral to the Auditors’ Tribunal.
+FSR also takes membership actions, including exclusion, in cases involving severe sanctions or non-compliance with applicable ethical requirements.

 Current Status: Sustain